COVID-19 Vaccine and Kids: Safety & What to Expect

 There have been rare instances of myocarditis—inflammation of the heart typically caused by a viral infection—in children after receiving the vaccine.
 “While some people who were infected with COVID-19 have experienced more severe heart inflammation as a complication, it’s even more rare after COVID-19 vaccination and usually less severe,” says Dr. Bhavsar.

-Like with adults, the Pfizer vaccine should not be given to any child who has a history of allergy to any component of the vaccine.
-Confirm with your child’s pediatrician that they are an eligible candidate to receive the vaccine.
+Like with adults, the Pfizer or Moderna vaccine should not be given to any child who has a history of allergy to any component of the vaccine.
+Confirm with your child’s pediatrician that they are eligible to receive the vaccine.

 Next Steps & Resources